By following our step-by-step guide below, you'll be on your way to becoming a Washington notary.

 Do I need to purchase a Washington notary stamp?
 What notary supplies do I need when I become a Washington notary?

-To perform notarial acts in Washington state, you will need, at a minimum, a Washington notary stamp or notary embossing seal.
-A notary record book, sometimes called a journal, will be required as of July 1, 2018.
-A Washington notary stamp or notary embossing seal must meet the following minimum requirements:
+To perform notarial acts in Washington state, you will need, at a minimum, a Washington notary stamp and a notary record book, sometimes called a journal, A Washington notary stamp l must meet the following minimum requirements:

 1. Include the words "Notary Public" and "State of Washington."